commschamp/comms_champion/doc/CMake.md

 [cmake/CC_External.cmake](../cmake/CC_External.cmake) becomes available.

 ### Build and install COMMS library during CMake configuration
-When only COMMS library is required (no CommsChampion Tools are used), the build / install process is very light, it is possible to perform it during CMake execution using `cc_build_during_config()` function.
+When only COMMS library is required (neither unittests nor CommsChampion Tools are built), the build / install process is very light (just copying headers and cmake files to the destination directory), it is possible to perform it during CMake execution using `cc_build_during_config()` function.
 ```
 include(/path/to/comms_champion/cmake/CC_External.cmake)